Domenico Schiattarella

 Domenico Luca "Mimmo" Schiattarella (born 17 November 1967) is an Italian racing driver.
-He participated in 7 Formula One Grands Prix for Simtek, debuting on October 16, 1994, and finishing when the team folded the next year.
-He scored no championship points, with a best finish of 9th in the 1995 Argentine Grand Prix.
-He has also participated in several CART races, Le Mans Series and American Le Mans Series events.
+He participated in seven Formula One Grands Prix for Simtek, debuting on October 16, 1994, and finishing when the team folded the next year.
+He scored no championship points, with a best finish of ninth in the 1995 Argentine Grand Prix.

+Schiattarella has also participated in several CART races, Le Mans Series and American Le Mans Series events.